-Title of Item: Ordinance to amend the Zoning Ordinance by adding temporary sand mining as an allowed land use within the RA-20(Residenial/Agricultural) zoning district, subject to an approved special use permit, and establishing specific criteria.
-Explanation: Abstract: The City of Greenville received an application from Mr. Jeremy Whitehurst, Barnhill Contracting Company, for a text amendment that proposes the addition of a definition and regulations to allow temporary sand mining in the RA-20 (Residential/Agricultural) zoning district through special use permits and proposes review criteria and operational requirements.
+Title of Item: Ordinance to amend the Zoning Ordinance by adding temporary sand mining as an allowed land use within the RA-20 (Residenial/Agricultural) zoning district, subject to an approved special use permit, and establishing specific criteria Explanation: Abstract: The City of Greenville received an application from Mr. Jeremy Whitehurst, Barnhill Contracting Company, for a text amendment that proposes the addition of a definition and regulations to allow temporary sand mining in the RA-20 (Residential/Agricultural) zoning district through special use permits and proposes review criteria and operational requirements.
 Explanation: Greenville's Zoning Ordinance does not allow temporary sand mining in the RA-20 zoning district.
 Omission of a particular land use is interpreted to mean uses not listed are prohibited.
 The attached staff report provides additional details regarding this text amendment.
 The applicant's application submittal is attached to the staff report in Appendix B. Fiscal Note: No cost to the City.
 Recommendation: In staff's opinion, the proposed Zoning Ordinance Text Amendment is in compliance with Horizons: Greenville's Community Plan .
-If the Planning and Zoning Commission determines to recommend approval of the request, in order to comply with statutory requirements, it is recommended that the motion be as follows: "Motion to recommend approval of the proposed text amendment, to advise that it is consistent with the comprehensive plan and other applicable plans, and to adopt the staff report which addresses plan consistency and other matters."
+The Planning and Zoning Commission voted to recommend approval of the request at its September 15, 2015 meeting.
+If the City Council determines to approve the text amendment, a motion to adopt the attached text amendment ordinance will accomplish this.
+The ordinance includes the statutorily required statement describing whether the action taken is consistent with the comprehensive plan and explaining why Council considers the action taken to be reasonable and in the public interest.

-If the Planning and Zoning Commission determines to recommend denial of the request, in order to comply with statutory requirements, it is recommended that the motion be as follows:
+If the City Council determines to deny the text amendment, in order to comply with statutory requirements, it is recommended that the motion be as follows: